andrew henderson menu

 If you want a hassle-free place to live with specific tax benefits, you may consider citizenship by investment in Antigua and Barbuda.

-Although not entirely tax-free, it’s situated in the heart of the Caribbean and offers good lifestyle benefits.
+It’s situated in the heart of the Caribbean and offers good lifestyle benefits.
 Plus, you only have to spend five days a year there to maintain your citizenship.

 Interested?
 Our guide to Antigua and Barbuda Citizenship by Investment has all the information you need.

-Tax-Friendly Countries for High-Net-Worth Expats: FAQs
+Tax-Friendly Countries for Expats: FAQs

 Which countries have no taxes?